Last Updated: June 5, 2026

 Using the steps above, Copy the Gantt Chart view and the Entry table from the Global Simulation File to your Master Project.

-Suppose you have ten projects and want to use this customized Gantt Chart view with all your projects.
-Would you have to do what we just did with all ten projects?
+Question: If you have ten projects and want to use this customized Gantt Chart view and Entry table for each one, would you have to follow the same procedure as we did above?

 The last thing we will do in this exercise is open a project with over 90 custom views, tables, reports, and fields and copy them to your Global.MPT file makes them all available for the projects you might open during this MS Project Master Class.
 After the class, you can delete them from your Global.MPT or continue using them.

-Open the Element.mpp file and then open the Organizer.
+Open the BridgeElements.mpp file and then open the Organizer.

 All of the custom elements except the custom fields and the calendar have the word Bridge in the name, making them easily recognizable.
 To complete this exercise, do the following: